Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Summary and Discussion

 Direct and indirect methods should be used to unravel an underlying Mott insulator.
 Optical conductivity, $\sigma(\omega)$ measurement is an urgent one.
 It should focus on finding signatures on Hubbard band features.
-It will be interesting to confirm the existing claim of superconducting gap in STS measurements.
+It will be interesting to confirm the existing claim of superconducting gap in STS measurements \cite{ChenSTS}.
 Reconstructions should be studied carefully to distinguish valence bond density wave and plaquette resonance density waves.
 Pseudo gap physics needs to be explored using NMR and NQR measurement.
 Our tantalizing prediction of very high Tc superconductivity reaching room temperature scales needs to be explored.
 This needs ways of understanding and overcoming unavoidable competing instabilities such as spin and charge stripes.

 Next major experimental and theoretical challenge is to see whether a free standing silicene exists and if it can be synthesized and studied.
-Can one stabilize germanene in the lab at least on a substrate ?

-I am not aware of any real material for which tJ model parameters are as large as we have suggested for silicene and germanene, t and J $\sim$ 1 eV.
+I am not aware of any real material for which tJ model parameters are as large as we have suggested for silicene and germanene,t, J $\sim$ 1 eV.
 So we consider silicene and germanene as forefront materials in the race for room temperature superconductivity.

-{\bf Acknowledgement} I thank Prof. Yamada-Takamura for giving permission to reproduce a figure from \cite{slcnZrB2} and Dr Ayan Datta for a discussion.
-I thank DAE (India) for a Rajaramanna Fellowship.
-This research was supported by the Perimeter Institute for Theoretical Physics.
+{\bf Acknowledgement} I thank Prof. Yamada-Takamura for giving permission to reproduce a figure from \cite{slcnZrB2}; Dr Ayan Datta for a discussion; Dr Kehui Wu and colleagues for informative discussions at the Silicene meet at Beijing in 2014.
+I thank Science and Engineering Research Board (SERB), Government of India for the SERB Distinguished Fellowship.
+Additional support was provided by the Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.